marisalim/Saiga/README.md

 <a href="#top">Back to top</a>

 ### Run your data <a name="yourdat"></a>
-1. Add your data input files.
+1. Add your data input files (see <a name="inputs"></a>)

-2. Basecall MinKNOW files.
+2. Basecall MinKNOW fast5 files with this command.
+Note that the directory paths are separated with spaces!
+The `guppy_basecalling_wrapper.sh` script requires the path to fast5 files, the output path, and the directory path for SAIGA (should be `./` since commands are executed from within the SAIGA directory!).

+Example:
 ```
-cd Pipeline_scripts
-bash guppy_basecalling_wrapper.sh 0_MinKNOW_rawdata/[directory with MinKNOW files] 1_guppybasecalled [Pipeline home path]
+bash ./Pipeline_scripts/guppy_basecalling_wrapper.sh 0_MinKNOW_rawdata/demo_minknow/fast5 demo_guppybasecallouts ./
 ```
 3. Run rest of pipeline.

-You can simply run the pipeline via the `python devo_wrapper.py [flags]` command, or if you have many datasets or analyses to do, you can write all the python commands into the `pipe_batcher.sh` and run them all via the `bash pipe_batcher.sh` command.
-The pipeline has been tested on small barcoding datasets, and so it has not been necessary to parallelize, though you can certainly write your own code for that!
+You can simply run the pipeline with `python devo_wrapper.py [flags]`, but if you have many datasets or analyses to do, you can write all the python commands into the `pipe_batcher.sh` and run them all with `bash pipe_batcher.sh`.
 - *Edit `pipe_batcher.sh`:*
-    - This is the script that runs through all the pipeline steps.
-You need to comment out the demo version commands (add ‘#’ to the beginning of the lines).
+    - This is the script that runs through all the pipeline steps for multiple datasets//analyses.
+You need to comment out the demo version commands (add ‘#’ to the beginning of the lines) so they aren't run.
     - Then edit the python command flags with appropriate dataset name, files, and parameter values.
 You need to set the following flags to `y` or `n` to tell the pipeline whether to:
       - `--rawNP`: concatenate raw basecalled fastq files, output NanoPlot stats
       - `--demultgo`: demultiplex reads